EntelectChallenge/2017-Battleships/README.md

 	* Fire Corner Shot - Fires four shots given a center location
 	* Fire Cross Shot Diagonal - Fires five shots given a center location
 	* Fire Cross Shot Horizontal - Fires five shots given a center location
-	* Fire Seeker Missle - Finds the nearst ship given a center location in a 5 x 5 block of cells
+	* Fire Seeker Missle - Finds the nearst ship with an eclidian distance of 2 units or less away, given a center location
 4. After each round energy is added to the player depending on the size of the map.
 	* Small Map = 2 Energy per round
 	* Medium Map = 3 Energy per round